bunkerity/bunkerweb/docs/web-ui.md

         name: bw-docker
         driver: overlay
         attachable: true
+      bw-db:
+        name: bw-db
+        driver: overlay
+        attachable: true
     ```

 === "Kubernetes"

     If you want to use the setup wizard, you will need to set the `UI_HOST` setting to the HTTP endpoint of your web UI SERVICE.
-For example, if your web UI service is named `svc-bunkerweb-ui` and is listening on the `7000` port, you will need to set the `UI_HOST` setting to `http://svc-bunkerweb-ui:7000`.
+For example, if your web UI service is named `svc-bunkerweb-ui` and is listening on the `7000` port, you will need to set the `UI_HOST` setting to `http://svc-bunkerweb-ui.default.svc.cluster.local:7000` (don't forget to replace the namespace and the service name accordingly).

     !!! tip "Accessing the setup wizard"